hereisderek/CP65S/README.md

 1. Change to EFI boot in bios setting and GPT disk partition format.
 (It's long over-due if you haven't used them already)

-2. To open boot menu when boot, click F7, to re-order boot priority you can either do it via bios (f2) or via efi shell (forgot what the actual command is but google is your friend)
+2. To open boot menu when boot, click F7, to re-order boot priority you can either do it via bios (f2) or via efi shell bcfg(?)(forgot what the actual command is but google is your friend)

-3. Everything should work out-of-box, however, if you are greeted by garbled screen (especially on install/recovery/10.13) you can try close your lcd and reopen it (thus put to sleep briefly) or Fn+F12, or try a different ig-platform
+3. Everything should work out-of-box, however, if you are greeted by garbled screen (especially on install/recovery/10.13) you can try close your lcd and reopen it (thus put to sleep briefly) or Fn+F12, or try a different ig-platform (this will probably not happen anymore if you are using my config.plist)

 4. As for imessage/face time, you are on your own.
 There're plenty of guides online.